geekbutchic/grocery-list/README.md

 # `Grocery 🍇 🍎 🥑 🥦 List`

-Objective: I will be creating a grocery list with two possible stretch goals or both.
+Objective: I will be creating a grocery list with two possible stretch goals.

 ### `Features:`
 * Be able to add food products to the list.